anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_3 title="Voucher issuing exchange" artwork-align="center"}

-As a first step of the interaction with the domain registrar, the Registrar-Agent supplies the PVR artifact(s) to the registrar via HTTP-over-TLS POST to `/.well-known/brski/requestvoucher`, which is the same endpoint as for to the BRSKI pledge request described in {{Section 5.2 of !RFC8995}}.
+As a first step of the interaction with the domain registrar, the Registrar-Agent supplies the PVR artifact(s) to the registrar via HTTP-over-TLS POST to the registrar endpoint at `/.well-known/brski/requestvoucher`, which is the same endpoint as for to the BRSKI pledge request described in {{Section 5.2 of !RFC8995}}.
 The request body MUST contain one previously acquired PVR artifact as defined in {{pvr-artifact}}.
 In the request header, the Content-Type field MUST be set to `application/voucher-jws+json` and the Accept field SHOULD be set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-Upon receiving a PVR artifact, the registrar MUST perform pledge authorization as defined in {{Section 5.3 of RFC8995}}.
+Upon receiving a PVR artifact, the registrar accepts or declines the request to join the domain.
+For this, it MUST perform pledge authorization as defined in {{Section 5.3 of RFC8995}}.
-In addition, the registrar MUST verify that
+Due to the Registrar-Agent in the middle, the registrar MUST verify in addition that

-* the `agent-provided-proximity-registrar-cert` field of the PVR contains the registrar-own EE certificate to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
+* the `agent-provided-proximity-registrar-cert` field of the PVR contains the registrar-own LDevID certificate to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
-* the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent EE certificate;
+* the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent LDevID certificate as known by the registrar (see {{registrar_component}});
-  this is done via the SubjectKeyIdentifier in the `kid` Header Parameter of the JWS Protected Header of the `agent-signed-data` field;
+  this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header of the `agent-signed-data` field.
-  the registrar MAY use the Registrar-Agent EE certificate verified during TLS client authentication;
-  otherwise the Registrar-Agent EE certificate(s) need to be provided via configuration or a repository.
-* the product-serial-number inside the `agent-signed-data` matches the `serial-number` field of the PVR as well as the X520SerialNumber field of the pledge IDevID certificate in the JWS Protected Header of the PVR.
+* the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of the PVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.
-* the Registrar-Agent EE certificate is still valid;
+* the Registrar-Agent LDevID certificate is still valid;
   this is necessary to avoid that a rogue Registrar-Agent generates `agent-signed-data` objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.

-If the registrar is unable to process the request or validate the PVR, it SHOULD respond with an HTTP client error code.
+If the registrar is unable to process the request or validate the PVR, it SHOULD respond with an HTTP client error status code to the Registrar-Agent.
-The following client error codes SHOULD be used:
+The following client error status codes SHOULD be used:

 * 400 Bad Request: if the registrar detects an error in the format of the request
 * 403 Forbidden: if the registrar detected that one or more security related fields are not valid or if the pledge-provided information could not be used with automated allowance
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported

-Otherwise, the registrar converts the PVR artifact to an RVR artifact as defined in {{rvr-artifact}}.
+Otherwise, the registrar converts the PVR artifact to an Registrar Voucher-Request (RVR) artifact (see {{rvr-artifact}}) and starts the backend interaction with the MASA.
+Optionally, the domain registrar MAY respond with a 202 Accepted response status code at this point following {{Section 5.6 of !RFC8995}}, while the rules defined for the pledge also apply to the Registrar-Agent;
+in this case, the registrar still continues with the MASA interaction to provide the Voucher artifact to the retry request.

+### MASA Interaction {#masa_interaction}

-It then establishes a TLS session with mutual authentication to the MASA of the pledge according to {{Section 5.4 of !RFC8995}} and requests a voucher from the MASA according to {{Section 5.5 of !RFC8995}}.
+The domain registrar MUST establish a TLS session with mutual authentication to the MASA of the pledge according to {{Section 5.4 of !RFC8995}}.
+It requests the voucher from the MASA according to {{Section 5.5 of !RFC8995}} via HTTP-over-TLS POST to the MASA endpoint at `/.well-known/brski/requestvoucher`.
+The request body MUST contain the RVR artifact as defined in {{rvr-artifact}}.
+In the request header, the Content-Type field and the Accept field MUST be set to the same media type as the incoming PVR artifact.
+For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

+The assumption is that a pledge typically supports a single artifact format and creates the PVR in the supported format;
+to ensure that the pledge is able to process the voucher, the registrar requests this format via the HTTP Accept header field when requesting the voucher.
+Further, the RVR artifact and the PVR artifact inside should also use the same format to limit the number of required format encoders.
+Note that BRSKI-PRM allows for alternative formats such as CMS-signed JSON as used in BRSKI {{!RFC8995}} or COSE-signed CBOR for constrained environments, when defined by other specifications.
+Overall, a MASA responsible for BRSKI-PRM capabable pledges MUST support the same formats as supported by those pledges.

+Once the MASA receives the RVR artifact, it MUST perform the verification as described in {{Section 5.5 of !RFC8995}}.
+Depending on policy, the MASA MAY chose the kind of assertion to perform.
+For the Agent-Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that

+* the `agent-provided-proximity-registrar-cert` field contains the registrar LDevID certificate and corresponds to the LDevID credentials used to sign the RVR;
+  TODO(unclear): Note: Correspond here relates to the case that a single registrar LDevID certificate is used or that different registrar LDevID certificates are used, which are issued by the same CA.
+* the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent LDevID certificate provided in the `agent-sign-cert` field of the RVR;
+  this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header in the `agent-signed-data` field;
+* the registrar LDevID certificate and the Registrar-Agent LDevID certificate belong to the same domain (i.e., have a common domain CA certificate in their chains).
+* the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of PVR and the `serial-number` field of the RVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.

+If the `agent-sign-cert` field in the RVR is not set, the MASA MAY state a lower level assertion value instead of failing the verification, e.g., "logged" or "verified".

+If the verification fails, the MASA SHOULD respond with an HTTP client error status code to the registrar.
+The client error status codes are kept the same as defined in {{Section 5.6 of !RFC8995}}:

+* 403 Forbidden: if the voucher-request is not signed correctly or is stale or if the pledge has another outstanding voucher that cannot be overridden
+* 404 Not Found: if the request is for a device that is not known to the MASA
+* 406 Not Acceptable: if a voucher of the desired type or that uses the desired algorithms (as indicated by the "Accept" header fields and algorithms used in the signature) cannot be issued as such because the MASA knows the pledge cannot process that type
+* 415 Unsupported Media Type: if the request uses an artifact format or Accept header value that is not supported by the MASA

+Otherwise, the MASA creates a Voucher artifact as defined in {{voucher-artifact}} and updates the audit log as described in {{Section 5.5 of !RFC8995}}.
+The Voucher is then supplied to the registrar withen the body of a 200 OK response according to {{Section 5.6 of !RFC8995}}.
+In the response header, the Content-Type field MUST be set to the media type of the incoming RVR artifact.
+For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

+### Supply Voucher to Registrar-Agent

-After receiving the voucher from the MASA, the registrar SHOULD evaluate it for transparency and logging purposes as outlined in {{Section 5.6 of !RFC8995}}.
+After receiving the Voucher from the MASA, the registrar SHOULD evaluate it for transparency and logging purposes as outlined in {{Section 5.6 of !RFC8995}}.
-The registrar then prepares the Voucher artifact to be provided via the registrar-agent to the pledge by converting to Registrar-Countersigned Voucher (Voucher') as described in {{voucher-artifact}}.
+It then countersigns the Voucher for delivery to the pledge via the Registrar-Agent.

-After a successful backend interaction, the registrar MUST reply with the Registrar-Countersigned Voucher artifact (Voucher') as defined in {{voucher-artifact}} in the body of a 200 OK response.
+The registrar MUST reply to the Registrar-Agent with the Registrar-Countersigned Voucher artifact (Voucher') as defined in {{rcv-artifact}} in the body of a 200 OK response.
-In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.
+In the response header, the Content-Type field MUST be set to the media type of the incoming PVR artifact.
+For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

 If the domain registrar is unable to return the Voucher, it SHOULD respond with an HTTP server error code.
 The following server error codes SHOULD be used: